carlos-gutier/beautiful-jekyll/_posts/2019-01-25-Customer-churn-survival-analysis.md

 ![Churn Dataset Encoding Features](https://firstpythonbucketac60bb97-95e1-43e5-98e6-0ca294ec9aad.s3.us-east-2.amazonaws.com/churn-onehot.png)

 ### *A Snapshot of the Company's Customer Retation*
 This is a sample snapshot of only 80 customers out of more than the 7,000 that are in this dataset.
-Here blue lines are current customers.
-Red lines are customers that have been lost.
+Here blue lines are current customers and red lines are customers that have been lost.

 ![Sample Customer Retation Plot](https://firstpythonbucketac60bb97-95e1-43e5-98e6-0ca294ec9aad.s3.us-east-2.amazonaws.com/churn-data-snapshot.png)